arrayexpress/ae-interface/README.txt

 ArrayExpress development team uses:

-- <a href="http://www.atlassian.com/software/bamboo/overview">Atlassian Bamboo</a> for Continuous Integration and Release Management
+- Atlassian Bamboo for Continuous Integration and Release Management please see http://www.atlassian.com/software/bamboo/overview for more information

-- <a href="http://www.ej-technologies.com/products/jprofiler/overview.html">ej-technologies JProfiler</a> for Java Profiling
+- ej-technologies JProfiler for Java Profiling please see http://www.ej-technologies.com/products/jprofiler/overview.html for more information